aparjadis/Hanalog_MOPTA2022/README.md

 ## Files/Directories

-Survey.txt - contains a literature review

-Report.pdf - submitted report ---TO ADD

-data/ - contains the code and references to produce the patients data.
+data/ - contains the code and references to produce the patients data along with a literature review (Survey.txt).

 AIMMS/ - contains the AIMMS program that produces a schedule.